arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 ## Getting Started: Setting up Your Development Environment
 The project uses [NPM scripts](https://docs.npmjs.com/misc/scripts) for its build system.
-The `package.json` file contains the definitions of the build scripts.
+The `package.json` file and the `scripts/` directory contain the definitions of the build scripts.

 To get started developing:
 1. Install [Node.js](http://nodejs.org) on your dev machine